element-hq/hydrogen-web/doc/docker.md

 docker build -t hydrogen .
 ```

-Or, pull the docker image from GitHub Container Registry:
+Or, pull the Docker image from the GitHub Container Registry:

 ```
 docker pull ghcr.io/vector-im/hydrogen-web